alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Impact measurement concepts
 ===========================

-Impact is, in its figurative sense, the effect or influence that one agent, event or resource has on anothor.
+Impact is, in its figurative sense, the effect or influence that one agent, event or resource has on another.
 When measuring impact, it is therefore important to bear in mind whose impact is being measured, and the extent to which one may use that metric to infer the impact of another entity.
 For example, citation counts are one way of measuring the influence that a paper has on subsequent literature in a discipline.
 One may infer from the impact of the paper something about the impact of each of the authors,